Challenger 2

-The FV4034 Challenger 2 (MoD designation "CR2") is a third generation British main battle tank (MBT) in service with the armies of the United Kingdom and Oman.
+The FV4034 Challenger 2 (MoD designation "CR2") is a third generation British main battle tank (MBT) in service with the armies of the United Kingdom, Oman, and Ukraine.

-It was designed by Vickers Defence Systems (now BAE Systems Land & Armaments) as a private venture in 1986, and was an extensive redesign of the company's earlier Challenger 1 tank.
+It was designed by Vickers Defence Systems (now Rheinmetall BAE Systems Land (RBSL)) as a private venture in 1986, and was an extensive redesign of the company's earlier Challenger 1 tank.
 The Ministry of Defence ordered a prototype in December 1988.
-Despite outward similarities to the Challenger 1, design and technological developments mean that only about 3% of components are interchangeable with the earlier vehicle.

-The Challenger 2 has a crew of four.
+The Challenger 2 has four crew members consisting of a commander, gunner, loader, and driver.
 The main armament is a L30A1 120 mm rifled tank gun, an improved derivative of the L11 gun used on the Chieftain and Challenger 1.
 Fifty rounds of ammunition are carried for the main armament, alongside 4,200 rounds of 7.62 mm ammunition for the tank's secondary weapons: a L94A1 EX-34 chain gun mounted coaxially, and a L37A2 (GPMG) machine gun.
 The turret and hull are protected with second generation Chobham armour, also known as Dorchester.
 Powered by a Perkins CV12-6A V12 diesel engine, the tank has a range of 550 km and maximum road speed of 59 km/h.

 The Challenger 2 eventually completely replaced the Challenger 1 in British service.
 In June 1991, the UK ordered 140 vehicles, followed by a further 268 in 1994; these were delivered between 1994 and 2002.
 The tank entered operational service with the British Army in 1998 and has since been used in Bosnia and Herzegovina, Kosovo and Iraq.
-To date, the only time a tank has been destroyed during operations was by accidental friendly fire from another Challenger 2 in Basra in 2003.
+To date, at least three Challenger 2 tanks are confirmed to have been destroyed in operations; the first was by accidental friendly fire from another Challenger 2 in Basra in 2003, and the two others were during the Russo-Ukrainian War, where the tanks were destroyed under Ukrainian control during the 2023 Ukrainian counteroffensive and Ukrainian incursion into Kursk.
+Further Russian claims with supporting drone footage show FPV drone strikes on at least two other vehicles.
+The extent of damage to them is unknown as of the time of writing.

 Challenger 2 tanks were also ordered by Oman in the 1990s with delivery of 38 vehicles being completed in 2001.
-A number of British Challenger 2 tanks are set to be delivered to Ukraine in 2023.
+A number of British Challenger 2 tanks were delivered to Ukraine in 2023.

 Since the Challenger 2 entered service in 1998, various upgrades have sought to improve its protection, mobility and lethality.
-This has culminated in a highly upgraded design, known as Challenger 3, which is set to gradually replace Challenger 2 from 2027.
+This has culminated in an upgraded design, known as Challenger 3, which is set to gradually replace Challenger 2 from 2027.